Corn and hominy salad

 • You can find prepared hominy in cans at basically any grocery store.
 If you have some dried hominy that you want to rehydrate, find instructions here.

 • Cotija cheese is a dry, salty cheese that’s close to a farmer’s cheese.
 Kind of like if Feta and Parmesan had a baby.
-If you can’t find it, substitute any dry, nutty, crumbly cheese.
+If you can’t find it, substitute a dry, nutty, crumbly cheese.

 Fresh corn and hominy topped with salty cheese and a zingy cilantro dressing make a hearty and filling salad. #meandthemoose #cornrecipes #elotes #corn #salad #summerproduce #vegetarianrecipes